graik/biskit/trunk/README.txt

 (Some older instructions are still kept in docs/.)

 The biskit python library (module) biskit/Biskit needs to be in your
-$PYTHONPATH and depends on other python libraries (Numeric, Scientific, biggles) which in turn depend on a few additional libraries or programs (netcdf, gnuplot).
+$PYTHONPATH and depends on other python libraries (numpy, Scientific, biggles) which in turn depend on a few additional libraries or programs (netcdf, gnuplot, Numeric).

 The complete list is given here: http://biskit.pasteur.fr/install/short/